Polesworth Group Homes Ltd

 • It is necessary due to social security and social protection law – we are required to perform Disclosure and Barring Service (DBS) checks on our staff;

-• It is necessary for us to process requests for sick pay or maternity pay;
+• It is necessary for us to process requests for sick pay, maternity pay and pay for other forms of statutory leave from the workplace;

-• It is necessary for us to provide and manage social care services, including participating in the government’s COVID-19 testing strategies for health and social care, and COVID-19 vaccination programmes;
+• It is necessary for us to provide and manage social care services, including participating in the government’s COVID-19 vaccination programmes;

 • We are required to provide data to our regulator, the Care Quality Commission (CQC), as part of our public interest obligations.